manuelsh/end-to-end-talkbot/readme.md

-## Alzi Talkbot, a bot that listens to your voice and talks back to you.
-Proof of Concept.
+## Alzi Talkbot, a bot that listens to your voice and talks back to you./nProof of Concept.

 ### Introduction